 AI for Patent Drawings: Figure Generation and Labeling

-Sample input image and sample figure generated by Solve Intelligence.
+Sample input image and sample figure generated entirely within Solve Intelligence

 Beyond image to patent figure generation, AI can also help with autolabeling figures, taking text input and generating patent drawings, suggesting figures for a patent application, and so much more.